 It took me years before I could convince myself to step into HanKook Supermarket aka HK Super Market.
 It looks so filthy on the outside.
 But I saw video taken by a Korean teenager of one of the aisles and it looked cool, so I ventured into the place.
 Very glad I finally did.
 It’s fairly clean and spacious inside!

 You can find all the basic Korean foodstuff and more at HK Super.
-My List

 THE LEFT SIDE is where you find fresh seafood and fish.
 Plus: